Equipment

-We run a fleet of modern rapier looms — well over fifty units when counting both standard and wide-width machines, including dobby and jacquard capability for figured and structured constructions.
+The plant runs Dornier rapier looms — manufactured by Lindauer Dornier GmbH (Germany) — in both single-width and wide-width configurations, with dobby and jacquard capability for figured and structured constructions.
 The looms are supported by our own sectional warping machines, winding and rewinding lines, and an extensive in-house inspection line for both greige and finished fabric.

 Constructions